Nature of fashion walk

 Try our new garden walk tailored to the nature of fashion exhibition.

-Discover how fashion has been styled and shaped by natural dyes and plant fibres, many of which grow in Killerton's garden.
-Pick up a copy from admissions when you arrive.
+Discover how fashion has been styled and shaped by natural dyes and plant fibres, many of which grow in the garden.
+Pick up a copy from visitor reception.

 One of the most unusual and curious buildings on the Killerton estate, with many interesting stories to tell.
 Built as a summer-house called 'Ladycott', it then housed an unruly bear cub.
 During World War II three teachers slept here to find peace and quiet from the two schools that were evacuated here.